 There are a few new things that you need to add in the body and/or signature of your email under GDPR, in order to be fully compliant.

 You should add your office address, your name and email address and which company you are representing.
 We recommend that you have this in your signature.
-You can set up your signature in settings, which can be found in the top-right corner of Qualifier (or via this link, if you have an account).
+You can set up your signature in profile settings.

 Ability to opt out